Ticket to Work Program Overview

-While participating in the Ticket to Work Program, beneficiaries can get the help they need to safely explore their work options without immediately losing their benefits and find the job that is right for them.
-Beneficiaries also can use a combination of work incentives to maximize their income until they begin to learn enough to support themselves.
+While participating in the Ticket program, beneficiaries can get the help they need to safely explore their work options without immediately losing their benefits and find the job that is right for them.
+Beneficiaries also can use a combination of Work Incentives to maximize their income until they begin to earn enough to support themselves.
 Therefore, the individual can:

 - Go to work without automatically losing disability benefits;

 - Return to benefits if he or she has to stop working;

 - Be protected from receiving a medical Continuing Disability Review (CDR) while using the ticket and making the expected progress with work or educational goals.